alanng10/class-lang/Docue/Article/Sande/a.md

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.

-IntOperate is operate that results IntType value get from memory index.
+IntMemoryOperate is operate that results IntType value get from memory index.
 The operate has syntax that starts with Kind of class IntKind, followed by limit brace round open token, followed by Any of class Operate, followed by limit brace round close token.
 Any is the memory index.